marinazanoni/Bachelor-Thesis/README.md

 - Each drone mission can deliver only one "package" to each customer, and the drone can recharge on the standard vehicle after each mission.
 - The "parking" locations for both trucks and ships, unlike other literature, do not coincide with customer locations but are situated at a set of points that are distinct from those of the customers.

-Several variants of the formulation are proposed:
-- A tour consisting of a subset of stops that begins and ends at the last station where customers were served.
-- A schedule for drone missions such that each customer is served within the specified time window.

 The criteria considered as the final objectives are:
 1. **SUSTAINABILITY**: Minimizing energy costs in the objective function.
 2. **SERVICE QUALITY**: Minimizing the maximum completion time.